CloudLabs-MOC/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_01L01_Prepare_for_deployment_of_AVD_ADDS.md

    ![Bastion close clipboard](./images/bastion-copy-paste.png)

-6. From the **Administrator: Windows PowerShell ISE** console, run the following to create an AD DS organizational unit that will contain objects included in the scope of synchronization to the Azure AD tenant used in this lab:
+6. From the **Administrator: Windows PowerShell ISE** console, run the following to create an AD DS organizational unit that will contain objects included in the scope of synchronization to the Microsoft Entra tenant used in this lab:

    ```powershell
    New-ADOrganizationalUnit 'ToSync' -path 'DC=adatum,DC=com' -ProtectedFromAccidentalDeletion $false